-There are areas of urban habitat surrounding the site, and extensive areas of bushland reserve on North Head, mostly Sydney Harbour National Park and Sydney Harbour Federation Trust land to the south-east of the property.
-Bower Reserve and Shelly Beach Reserve to the north.
+There are areas of urban habitat surrounding the approved development (see cover photo), and extensive areas of bushland reserve on North Head, mostly Sydney Harbour National Park and Sydney Harbour Federation Trust land to the east of the property.
+Bower Streets runs along the southern border and a residential property borders the site to the west.
+The property backs onto Marine Parade and Shelly Beach to the north, and a council bushland/drainage reserve borders the full length of the eastern boundary.
+The approved development is located approximately 200m to the west of the 2.5m high stone wall that roughly forms the boundary between St Patricks Estate and Sydney Harbour National Park.

-The geographic co-ordinates of the site are -33.80755° S and 151.28890° E.
+The geographic co-ordinates of the site are -33.801294° S and 151.297825 ° E.